Gums Bleed When I Floss: Why Do They Bleed And How To Heal Your Gums

 Q: How frequently should I floss?

 A: The American Dental Association recommends flossing at least once a day.
-Flossing can be done either before bed or after a meal, whichever works best for you.
+You can floss before bed or after a meal, whichever works best for you.

 Conclusion